Things you don’t owe anyone an explanation for

 Your financial choices don’t require explanation either.
 Whether you choose minimalism or abundance, frugality or indulgence, these decisions emerge from your unique relationship with security, freedom, and value.
 I’ve watched people exhaust themselves explaining why they don’t own a home, why they invest in experiences over assets, why they support their family members financially.
 These explanations rarely satisfy the questioners because they’re asking from their own framework of values, not yours.

 The depth of your friendships is another area where explanation becomes a trap.
-When I went through periods without friends, the worst advice I could have followed was to socialize more, to chase connections.
+I’ve gone through periods where deep connections were scarce, and the worst advice I could have followed was to socialize more, to chase connections.
 Instead, those solitary periods taught me something crucial: it’s better to have a few close friendships than lots of shallow ones.
 You don’t owe anyone an explanation for your social choices, for preferring depth over breadth, for choosing Saturday night solitude over obligatory social gatherings.

 There’s profound psychological research on what’s called “self-determination theory,” which suggests that human beings have three basic psychological needs: autonomy, competence, and relatedness.
 When we constantly explain ourselves, we undermine our autonomy.
 We signal that our choices require external validation to be legitimate.
 This creates a feedback loop where we become increasingly dependent on others’ approval, even for decisions that should be entirely our own.

 Your lifestyle choices—how you spend your time, where you live, how you structure your days—these are perhaps the most over-explained aspects of modern life.
-The digital nomad lifestyle I’ve embraced raises eyebrows and questions.
-But explaining why I don’t want a traditional home, why I value mobility over stability, why I find happiness in uncertainty—these explanations never quite capture the lived experience of freedom I’ve found.
+Having lived across multiple countries and cities—from Melbourne to London, New York to Singapore—I’ve fielded plenty of questions about why I don’t settle into a more conventional path.
+But explaining why I value certain kinds of freedom over certain kinds of stability never quite captures the lived experience of building a life on your own terms.

 What’s particularly insidious about our explanation culture is how it shapes our self-perception.
 When we constantly justify our choices, we begin to doubt them.
 We start seeing our lives through the lens of how explicable they are rather than how authentic they feel.
 This is what I call the “explanation trap”—the more you explain, the more you need to explain, until your entire life becomes a performance of justification.

 The challenges you’re working through don’t require explanation either.
 Whether you’re processing grief, navigating a career crisis, or simply feeling stuck, you don’t owe anyone a detailed account of your inner landscape.
-As I’ve learned through my own crises, including nearly losing my business, these challenging periods often contain seeds of transformation that can’t be articulated while you’re in them.
+As I’ve learned through my own difficult periods—including the kind of uncertainty that comes with shutting down a business you built over a decade—these challenging times often contain seeds of transformation that can’t be articulated while you’re in them.
 The pressure to explain your struggles often prevents you from fully experiencing and learning from them.

 Your boundaries require no explanation.
 This might be the most liberating realization of all.
 When you say no to a request, decline an invitation, or set a limit, the word itself is complete.
 The compulsion to soften boundaries with explanations often weakens them.
 “No, I can’t” is a full sentence.
 “That doesn’t work for me” requires no addendum.